Yogesh-K-Matkar/react_concept_react_app/README.md

                                 refetchInterval: 6 * 1000, //Refetch Data Every 6sec automatically call api without taking any action
                                 refetchIntervalInBackground: true, //Refetch Data Every automatically call api without taking any action when Page/Tab is not active
                                 placeholderData: keepPreviousData, //Use previous data when new data is not available to avoid in-between flicker/loaders

                             });

    ```

-   useQuery hooks provides different states like isLoading, isError, data etc. to manage your UI accordingly.
+   useQuery hooks provides different states like isLoading, isError, data, refetch method(for calling api on condition manually any time) etc. to manage your UI accordingly.

    1. **gcTime**: This shows the time taken for garbage collection time for caching data during request processing.